dotnet/coreclr/Documentation/project-docs/eventpipe.md

     > ```cmd
     > touch /path/to/trace.netperf.ctl.
     > ```

+    If the output file path wasn't specified in step 2 then the control file is CurrentWorkingDirectory/Process-$pid.netperf.ctl.

     NOTE: The runtime polls every 10 seconds, so it can take up to 10 seconds for tracing to start.
 You'll see the netperf file get created when tracing has started.